• Skip to primary navigation

 Ingredients

-• 0.55 lb dry glass noodles (aka mung bean vermicelli or bean thread noodles)
+• 0.55 lb dry glass noodles (aka Mung Bean Vermicelli or Bean Thread Noodles)

-• 2 cups green cabbage sliced
+• 2 cups green cabbage thinly chopped

-• 2 cloves garlic minced
+• 2 garlic cloves minced

-• 1 shallot sliced
+• 1 small shallot sliced

-• 5 eggs beaten
+• 5 large eggs beaten

-• 2 tablespoon regular soy sauce
+• 2 tablespoon regular soy sauce or light soy sauce

 • 1 tablespoon dark soy sauce